zilton7/new-york-times/README.md

 # Project Name

-> New York Times is a Microverse's Week 1 Project intended to help learn GitHub basics.
+> New York Times page
 ![screenshot](./img/screenshot.png)

 There is not many feaures, appart from Microverse's linters.